Deploy Projects to a Remote Server Using Git for Faster, Simpler Updates

 git init --bare project_name.git

-cd hooks
+cd project_name.git/hooks

 nano post-receive